Huned-materwala/Ethereum-Transaction-Data-Generator-ETDG/ETDG Tool/Step5_Raw dataset preprocessing/1. Feature extraction/README.md

     - Reads the ‘ETFD_data_raw.txt’ file from the ‘Step4_Raw dataset (Metadata)’ folder.
 In addition, it reads the ‘ETFD_temporal_features.txt’ and ‘ETFD_nodal_features.txt’ files
     - For each transaction data, it combines the original features, temporal features, and nodal features
     - Saves the final ETFD dataset with extracted features as ‘ETFD_extracted_features.txt’ file

+**NOTE: The files (that are over 100MB) related to this step can be downloaded from the following link: https://drive.google.com/drive/folders/16dImzEAupYAmsu2IN2pExQ5fbEaHN4XM?usp=drive_link**